Our Story

 Jaspal Sidhu Biography

-Jaspal founded Indonesia’s most reputed chain of private schools operating at multiple price points under the under the umbrella SIS Group of Schools.
+Jaspal founded Indonesia’s most reputed chain of private schools operating at multiple price points under the umbrella of the SIS Group of Schools.
 This was in a strategic partnership with the International Finance Corporation (World Bank Group) and a private equity fund.
-It is presently in an expansion mode in developing countries like Indonesia Myanmar, India and other parts of Asia.
+It is presently in an expansion mode in developing countries like Indonesia, Myanmar, India and other parts of Asia.

 The Group was awarded the prestigious Financial Times (UK) -IFC (World Bank) global 2019 award in London for its transformational work in education.
 A year later, 2020, Capital Finance (Cfi.co), named the Group of Schools, as the “Best Educational institution in SE Asia” for its impact and value to communities and stakeholders.
 The Group’s work has been featured in many of IFC (World Bank)’s impact stories as well as in publications like Forbes Indonesia and the Singapore Business Times.
 Jaspal speaks regularly at international and regional education and investment conferences.
 Recent ones were in San Francisco, Singapore, Cape Town, Dubai and Thailand.
 The Group believes in the power of a transparent and robust feedback system which gives voices to all stakeholders.
 Its best practices and good governance earned Jaspal a call to help in an initiative by IFC (World Bank) and Harvard University to develop a set of principles called “Ethics in Education”.

-Jaspal often conducts talks for senior management from multi-nationals and diplomats looking to hit the ground running in Indonesia and other developing countries.
-Over the years, Jaspal has also assisted many Small and Medium Enterprises expand into Indonesia as well as helped in conflict resolution in commercial disputes.
-Jaspal is also member of the Governing Council of the Singapore Chamber of Commerce in Indonesia and is an advisor to the Indonesian Education Forum, a public-private initiative that looks to improving the standards of education in the country.
+Jaspal often conducts talks for senior management from multinationals and diplomats looking to hit the ground running in Indonesia and other developing countries.
+Over the years, Jaspal has also assisted many Small and Medium Enterprises expansion into Indonesia as well as helped in conflict resolution in commercial disputes.
+Jaspal is also a member of the Governing Council of the Singapore Chamber of Commerce in Indonesia and is an advisor to the Indonesian Education Forum, a public-private initiative that looks to improve the standards of education in the country.

 Jaspal speaks fluent Bahasa Indonesia and is also the 3-time amateur stand-up comedy champion of Indonesia.